Session Management

 The .orvproject Format

 OpenRV Web uses the .orvproject file format for session persistence.
-This is a JSON file containing a versioned schema that captures every aspect of the current viewer state.
+This is a JSON file containing a versioned schema that captures most of the current viewer state.
+Some viewer states are not yet serialized; see Known Omissions below.

 What Is Saved